Gudrun Zapf von Hesse

-Gudrun Zapf-von Hesse (2 January 1918 – 13 December 2019) was a German book-binder, calligrapher and typographer.
+Gudrun Zapf von Hesse (2 January 1918 – 13 December 2019) was a German book-binder, calligrapher and typographer.

 She also designed several typefaces.
 She was the 1991 winner of the Frederic W. Goudy Award.
-To mark her hundredth birthday in January 2018, Monotype released the titling typeface Hesse-Antiqua.
+To mark her hundredth birthday in January 2018, Monotype released the titling typeface Hesse Antiqua.

 Early life and education

 Gudrun von Hesse was born on 2 January 1918 in Schwerin, Mecklenburg-Schwerin (then part of German Empire).

 She became an apprentice and assistant at the bookbindery of Otto Dorfner in Weimar from 1934 to 1937.
 Her calligraphy practice began during this apprenticeship; in her acceptance address for the Frederic W. Goudy Award, she said "One afternoon a week we had to write very simple letters.
 I was not satisfied with this form of instruction; therefore, I taught myself at home, from a detailed examination of the works of Rudolf Koch and Edward Johnston.”

-After completing her apprenticeship in 1937, Hesse stayed on as an assistant in Dorfner's bindery until 1940.
+After completing her apprenticeship in 1937, Zapf von Hesse stayed on as an assistant in Dorfner's bindery until 1940.
 She received a Master's Diploma in bookbinding in 1940.
 She completed further studies at the Berlin Graphic Arts School in 1941 with Johannes Boehland (German painter and graphic artist, 1903–1964).

 Personal life

-Hesse moved from her home in Potsdam to Frankfurt in late 1945 or 1946.
-Potsdam was under the Soviet occupation after World War II, and according to Hesse it was "not a good place at all to start a new life".
+Zapf von Hesse moved from her home in Potsdam to Frankfurt in late 1945 or 1946.
+Potsdam was under the Soviet occupation after World War II, and according to Zapf von Hesse it was "not a good place at all to start a new life".
 She met Hermann Zapf in 1948.
-Zapf was the art director for D. Stempel AG typefoundry.
+Zapf was the art director for D. Stempel AG type foundry.
 She was invited to visit Stempel's offices after Zapf and Dr. Lepold (Stempel's director) had seen her letterforms at an exhibition in Frankfurt.
 She and Zapf married on 1 August 1951, and the two managed thereafter to keep their professional work somewhat separate.

 Zapf von Hesse and Hermann Zapf had a son, Christian (1955–2012).
 During her acceptance address for the Frederic W. Goudy award, she commented that she was "a little sorry" about not having time to do bookbinding when her son was young.
 After some years passed, however, she was able to focus on calligraphy and type design.
 Zapf von Hesse died in December 2019 at the age of 101.